-We have gathered 24 profiles from twitter to enable you to catch a glimpse of awesomeness in finance.
+We have gathered 24 accounts from twitter to enable you to catch a glimpse of awesomeness in finance.
 Finance is not as dull as you think (if you’re new to finance, chuckle).
-It has analytics, it has humour and it has timely updates from the most influential and important people and institutions of the world.
+It has analytics, it has humor and it has timely updates from the most influential and important people and institutions of the world.

 Do you want the magic or still feeling anxious about distraction?